-- 24. The quorum for a BCIA meeting is met if 5% of the Registrants other than Student and Honourary Members or 75 Registrants, whichever amount is lower as of February 15 past, are in attendance at the meeting.
+- 24. Quorum for a BCIA meeting is met if 5% of the Registrants other than Student and Honourary Members or 75 Registrants, whichever amount is lower as of February 15 past, are in attendance at the meeting.
 Any BCIA meeting may be held by electronic means. - 25.
-A Registrant must be present in person to be included in the quorum during an in-person meeting or signed in electronically during a virtual meeting to vote at the respective BCIA meeting.

-- 26. The Chair must chair all BCIA meetings, with the following exceptions: - (a) If the Chair is absent or is unable or unwilling to chair a BCIA meeting, the Vice Chair must chair the BCIA meeting; - (b) If the Vice Chair is absent, unable or unwilling to chair a BCIA meeting, the Past-Chair must chair the BCIA meeting. - 27.
-If the Chair, the Vice Chair or the Past-Chair are absent or are unable or unwilling to chair a BCIA meeting, the voting Registrants present must choose a suitable person to chair the respective BCIA meeting. - 28.
+A Registrant must be present in person to be included in the quorum during an in person meeting or signed in electronically during a virtual meeting to vote at the respective BCIA meeting. - 26.
+The President must chair all BCIA meetings, with the following exceptions: - (a) If the President is absent or is unable or unwilling to chair an BCIA meeting, the Vice President must chair the BCIA meeting; - (b) If the Vice President is absent, unable or unwilling to chair a BCIA meeting, the Past-President must chair the BCIA meeting. - 27.
+If the President, the Vice President or the immediate Past-President are absent or are unable or unwilling to chair a BCIA meeting, the voting Registrants present must choose a suitable person to chair the respective BCIA meeting. - 28.
 The Chair of a BCIA meeting must ensure the minutes of the BCIA meeting are recorded, and draft minutes are made available to the Registrants within thirty (30) days of the respective meeting.

 Draft minutes must be made final at the next regularly scheduled BCIA meeting and thereafter posted on the BCIA website. - 29.
 BCIA meetings must be conducted in accordance with the then current written policies of the BCIA unless otherwise specified within these Bylaws.
-BCIA meetings, or portions thereof, can be held in-camera. - 30.
-The business conducted at all BCIA meetings must commence with a call to order, a confirmation of the number of all voting Registrants present, and a confirmation of the presence of a quorum. - 31.
-The business conducted at the annual general meeting must include: - (a) Adoption of minutes of the previous annual general meeting; - (b) Adoption of the audited annual financial statements; - (c) Appointment of auditors; - (d) Receipt of Board election results, if any and; - (e) Any other business specified in the notice of the annual general meeting.
+BCIA meetings, or portions thereof, can be held incamera.

+- 30. The business conducted at all BCIA meetings must commence with a call to order, a confirmation of the number of all voting Registrants present, and a confirmation of the presence of a quorum. - 31.
+The business conducted at the annual general meeting must include: - (a) adoption of minutes of the previous annual general meeting; - (b) adoption of the audited annual financial statements; - (c) appointment of auditors; - (d) receipt of Council election results, if any and; - (e) any other business specified in the notice of the annual general meeting.